willy-wagtail/raspberrypi-pihole/README.md

 Test it by showing version and running the hello-world container: `docker version` and `docker run hello-world`.
 Afterwards, clean up by removing the container and the hello-world image: `docker rm <container id>` then `docker image rm hello-world`.

+If you are not using the pi user, remember to add the account you wish to use to the docker usergroup.
+Check username is in the right groups using this command `grep '<username>' /etc/group`.

 ### Install Docker Compose

 Run `sudo apt install libffi-dev libssl-dev python3 python3-pip`, then `sudo apt remove python-configparser`, and finally run `sudo pip3 -v install docker-compose`.
 Reboot the pi.